wso2/product-as/samples/appserver-sso-samples/sso-sample-apps/bookstore-app/README.md

 --------------

 1. JDK 1.7 or higher
-2. Apache ANT 1.7 or higher
-3. Apache Maven 3.0.4 or higher
+2. Apache ANT 1.7 or higher or Apache Maven 3.0.4 or higher
-4. A JavaScript compatible web browser
+3. A JavaScript compatible web browser
-5. An active Internet connection
+4. An active Internet connection

 Building the Samples
 ----------------------